 Rejection Block vs Order Block — The Key Difference

-The rejection block and the order block are two distinct structures that often appear in the same reversal sequence, but they mark different things.
+The rejection block and the ICT Order Block are two distinct structures that often appear in the same reversal sequence, but they mark different things.
 Understanding where each one sits and what it represents prevents the most common identification error: treating the candle body zone as the rejection block or treating the wick as the OB.

 In a complete reversal sequence, both an OB and a rejection block may appear near the same price area.
 The OB sits just below the swept level (for a bearish sweep), representing the last zone of institutional selling before the Judas Swing.
 The rejection block sits at and above the swept level, representing the wick extreme of the Judas candle itself.
 The rejection block is typically the higher-probability entry zone of the two — it is closer to the actual swept level and therefore closer to the densest stop cluster zone.
 But it also carries more risk of continuation if the sweep proves to be a genuine breakout rather than manipulation.